mrandrewandrade/singapore-exchange/README.md

 #### In Singapore
 - very very safe
-- Can walk late at night
+- can walk late at night (even females)
 - very low crime rate
 - generally things do not get stolen
-- Still take precautions
+- still take precautions

 ##### Traffic
 - Does not yield on small roads